 For more than 150 years, the Institute has married teaching with engineering and scientific studies—and produced an unending stream of world-changing advancements.
 These innovations translate the novel discoveries of basic research to products and infrastructure used by ordinary people in everyday life.

-Here are a few of the accomplishments from this decade:
+Here are a few of the accomplishments from the past decade:

 - 2010—Designing computer techniques that automatically decipher ancient languages

 - 2011—Building a new radar system that can see through walls up to 60 feet away

 - 2012—Demonstrating the existence of a fundamentally new magnetic state called quantum spin liquid

 - 2013—Developing a new steelmaking process that produces no emissions other than pure oxygen